 - The Hulu on-demand streaming library

-- It’s is available on Android, iOS, Xbox One, 4th Gen Apple TV, Chromecast, Roku, and Amazon Fire TV and stick.
+- available on Android, iOS, Xbox One, 4th Gen Apple TV, Chromecast, Roku, and Amazon Fire TV and stick.

 Sling TV allows you to watch sports online or on most TV streaming devices with no contract required.
 Sling also offers on-demand, a cloud DVR, and more.
 Read our Sling TV review for more information.
 It includes information about what’s available on all the Sling TV Channels.